orcfax/docs/docs/project-catalyst/f12-economic-model.md

 continues research and development into maturing its decentralized network of validator nodes, known as EchoNet, through the integration of staking and consensus mechanisms.
-Where necessary, specific considerations relating to staking and consensus in terms of economic impacts will be addressed separately.
+Where necessary, specific considerations relating to staking and consensus in terms of economic impacts will be addressed separately, however the two mechanisms share considerable overlap in terms of economic considerations; for this reason, unless addressed separately, the following applies to both.

 ## Use cases

-Projects which may benefit from the catalyst project deliverables, from either consensus or staking, may be any which require a set of participants to provide a service on behalf of the project in a decentralized manner; the design of the consensus and staking proof of concepts continue to be executed in such a way that while in context of this proposal, the service provision is an oracle, it need not be as this aspect is off-chain.
+Projects which may benefit from the catalyst project deliverables, from either the consensus or staking proposals, may be any which require a set of participants to provide a service on behalf of the project in a decentralized manner; the design of the consensus and staking proof of concepts continue to be executed in such a way that while in context of this proposal, the service provision is an oracle, it need not be as this aspect is off-chain.

+Each PoC also black-boxes the other, so while the Orcfax use case will utilize both a staking and consensus mechanism, others may choose to leverage them independently.

-The deliverables from these projects have broad utility and may be used by projects offering diverse services to their users.
+Our team has elected to design these PoC's in this fashion because we understand that The deliverables from these projects have broad utility and may be used by projects offering diverse services to their users.

 ### Specific considerations for Staking